espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

     esp_wifi_set_config(WIFI_IF_STA, &wifi_config);
 ```

-- Start the WiFi on the selected mode with the configuration defined:
+- Start the WiFi on selected mode with the configuration defined:

 ```c
     esp_wifi_start();